 When you’re rushing out the door for work and don’t have a ton of time to pull together your work outfit, always grab for neutrals because you know they’ll work well together.

 These are similar black work pants styled above and below.
-They have a stretchy waistband and are very versatile.
+They have a comfortable waistband and are very versatile.
 I’m wearing a small, and I love the drapey but flattering fit.

 White jeans will pair with any top:

 The beauty of a true neutral, like white jeans, is that it will pair with everything!
-Wear a contrasting black top, a fun pop of color, or pair it with another white top for a chic monochromatic look.
+Wear a contrasting black top, and a fun pop of color, or pair it with another white shirt for a chic monochromatic look.